kennhartwig/dmgarp/README.md

 and Ethiopian pentatonic scales.
 All parameters take effect immediately — no menus to commit.

-Aleksi Eeben, the author of EB Electric Drum, once answered my request for source code with "It's a good practice — go program it yourself."
+Aleksi Eeben, the author of GB Electric Drum, once answered my request for source code with "It's a good practice — go program it yourself."
 With DMGARP I finally did it.